Y-lonelY/genpm/README.md

 Actually in `example/`，i have created a React mini project by `create react app`, what you need to do is importing what you develop to the `example/node_module`

 - `cd example` goto example directory
-- `yarn add ../` add target file as module
+- `yarn add ../npm` add target npm's file as local module
 - `yarn start` start the project

 Attention, i have created the `npm` directory, so you can publish the npm package in this folder, so you can config the `control.sh` to do something, in this case to avoid some unless dependencies!